Therapeutic Plasma Exchange: New Hope for Dementia & Alzheimers

 When we clean the blood, the body and brain work better.

 For the past 15 years, I have been obsessed with finding ways to make brains work better.
-And during the last 5 of those years, I’ve been pioneering a new approach to slow, halt and even reverse cognitive decline through Regenerative Plasma Exchange.
+And during the last 5 of those years, I’ve been pioneering a new approach to slow, halt and even reverse cognitive decline through Therapeutic Plasma Exchange.
 This innovative therapy has the potential to considerably slow down the rate of brain and body degeneration and can provide hope for those diagnosed with brain degeneration or memory loss.

 - Improved energy